-Did Nature Heal During the Pandemic ‘Anthropause’?
+Did nature heal during the pandemic ‘anthropause’?

 Scientists were set to begin an ambitious mouse eradication effort when the pandemic hit, delaying the project for a year.
 In the intervening breeding season, with the vampire mice still running rampant, not one MacGillivray’s prion chick — an endangered bird that breeds almost exclusively on Gough — survived.
 “We lost a whole other breeding season,” Martin said.
 “It meant yet another year with no fledglings.”

-Economic insecurity might have driven some of this activity, but experts believe that it was also made possible by lapses in human protection, including reduced staffing in parks and preserves and even an absence of tourists, whose presence might typically discourage illegal activity.

-“We’re not entirely the bad guys,” said Mitra Nikoo, a research assistant at the University of Victoria.
-“We’re actually doing a lot more good” than we have been giving ourselves credit for.

-The Lessons
+The lessons

 As people resume their normal routines, researchers will continue monitoring wildlife and ecosystems.
 If an ecosystem that appeared to benefit from humanity’s disappearance suffers when people come flooding back, that will provide stronger evidence of our impact.